GrxcelynTutorials/first-repo/README.md

 You can type out the commands needed here
 ```
 ```
-this will make the command blocks easy for a usert to copy
+This will make the command blocks easy for a user to copy
 ```
 ```
 Clone this repo: https://github.com/YourUsername/TheRepoName.git